 Timescale: Construction starts in early 2019 and lasts for approximately 18 months

-17/4/19: Works are pressing well on site.
+17/4/19: Works are progressing well on site.
 The tower crane has now been installed on site and its first task was to lift in the three storey lift shaft.

 The ground floor floor slab has been installed and works have commenced with ground to first floor columns ready for the first floor slab pour.